The Netherlands and Belgium join the international investigation into crimes against the Yazidis in Syria and Iraq - ExBulletin

 Prosecutions of returned foreign militants for crimes against the Yazidis are already underway in Europe.

-A German woman was convicted last week of keeping a Yazidi woman as a slave during her time with the Islamic State group in Iraq and Syria and was sentenced to nine years and three months in prison.
+A German woman was convicted last week kept a Yazidi woman as a slave during her time with the Islamic State group in Iraq and Syria, and was sentenced to nine years and three months in prison.

 The state court in the western city of Koblenz convicted the 37-year-old woman of crimes against humanity, membership of a foreign terrorist organization and being an accessory to genocide, German news agency dpa reported.
 Authorities have identified her only as Nadine K. in accordance with German privacy rules.